marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 You can change the float behavior of an element by adding the `.float-left` or `.float-right` classes to an element.
 To clear floats, add the class `.clearfix` to the parent element.

+If the container you are floating may wind up touching other content, add `.gutter-left` or `gutter-right` to create the same gap as typically shows between two columns.

 ```html_example
 <div class="callout clearfix">